ColeTrammer/iros/docs/di/static_reflection.md

 ## Internal Representation

-The internal representation of a reflected type is just `di::meta::List` object.
+The internal representation of a reflected type is an `di::reflection::Fields` object.
 Each type member in the list corresponds to a field.
 Each field is a `di::reflection::Field` object, which contains a name and a pointer to the member.
-Using a pure type-list approach means that compile time code can use the existing type-list meta-programming tools.
-And at no additional cost, this type-list can be converted into a tuple, which can be used like normal.
+The `Fields` object inherits from `di::Tuple`, and is thus easily convertible to a type-list.
+This lets compile time code use the existing type-list meta-programming tools.
+And at no additional cost, the `Fields` object can be used like a tuple.

 These types have their information fully encoded in the type system, which means they effectively store no data.
 The field class simply looks as follows: